TorMechia/infiniteawdr/README.md

 The AWDR rom, melonDS emulator, and NDS Bios files are not included in this repository, and must be added manually.
 - Add melonDS.exe to ~\Melon DS\
 - Add Advance Wars Days of Ruin.nds to ~\ADWR Rom\
-- Add bios7.bin, bios9.bin, firmware.bin to ~\NDS Bios & Firmware\
+- Add bios7.bin, bios9.bin, firmware.bin to ~\Melon DS\